-- Mood Meter a chart that shows an everyday measurement of the mood and atmosphere in the group - Flash Feedback feedback from participants on their experience during the day/ lesson and new things they learned - Questionnaire a list of questions that measure range of knowledge and skills of the participants as well as assess their satisfaction with the training course.
+- Mood Meter a chart that shows an everyday measurement of the mood and atmosphere in the group - Flash Feedback feedback from participants on their experience during the day/lesson and new things they learned - Questionnaire a list of questions that measure range of knowledge and skills of the participants as well as assess their satisfaction with the training course.
 A questionnaire can be used for a pre-post test evaluation.

 Pre-post test evaluation can be used to assess a change in knowledge of youth who have participated in the training.
-A sample of a pre-post questionnaire is provided in Annex H. The results of the test should be discussed with the participants so that they can see their own growth and improvement.
+A sample of a pre-post questionnaire is provided in Annex H, however, a pre-post test should be adapted towards the training program and the specific topics that it covers.
+The results of the test should be discussed with the participants so that they can see their own growth and improvement.